uqlibrary/technology-training/Shell/shell_intro.md

 * The shell’s main advantages are its **high action-to-keystroke ratio**, its support for **light task automation**, and its capacity to **access networked machines**.
 * The shell’s main disadvantages are its primarily textual nature and how cryptic its commands and operation can be.

 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it’s a power tool that allows people to do complex things with just a few keystrokes.
 More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so they aren’t typing the same things over and over again.
 Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including “high-performance computing” supercomputers).
-These lessons will start you on a path towards using these resources effectively.
+This lesson will start you on a path towards using these resources effectively.

 ### Format